AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/how-access-levels-work/functionality-available-for-objects.md

 ---
-title: Configurable legacy access to functionality for each object type
+title: Configurable access to functionality for each object type
-description: This article explains what you can allow as an Adobe Workfront administrator for each object type, in each legacy access level.
-It also explains what the default configuration is for each type of legacy access level.
+description: This article explains what you can allow as an Adobe Workfront administrator for each object type, in each access level.
+It also explains what the default configuration is for each type of access level.
 author: Courtney
 feature: System Setup and Administration
 role: Admin
-exl-id: 94e0b205-140c-41c9-bb5a-f89b4c3aaea0
 ---
-# Configurable legacy access to functionality for each object type
+# Configurable access to functionality for each object type

-This article explains what you can allow as an Adobe Workfront administrator for each object type, in each legacy access level.
-It also explains what the default configuration is for each type of legacy access level.
+This article explains what you can allow as an Adobe Workfront administrator for each object type, in each access level.
+It also explains what the default configuration is for each type of access level.

 For information about all functionality available for an object type in each access level, see [Functionality available for each object type](../../../administration-and-setup/add-users/access-levels-and-object-permissions/functionality-available-for-each-object-type.md).

 ## Projects

-In each legacy access level, you can configure the following options for projects:
+In each access level, you can configure the following options for projects:

 <table style="table-layout:auto">

  <col>
  <col>
  <thead>